The 20 Best Hemolysis Doctors in Canada

 Ottawa, ON, CA

-Christopher Patriquin practices in Ottawa, Canada.
+Christopher Patriquin practices practicing medicine in Ottawa, Canada.
 Mr. Patriquin is rated as a Distinguished expert by MediFind in the treatment of Hemolysis.
-His top areas of expertise are Paroxysmal Cold Hemoglobinuria, Paroxysmal Nocturnal Hemoglobinuria (PNH), Hemolysis, Hemolytic Anemia, and Lung Transplant.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Paroxysmal Cold Hemoglobinuria, Paroxysmal Nocturnal Hemoglobinuria (PNH), Hemolytic Anemia, Hemolysis, and Lung Transplant.

 Distinguished in Hemolysis